What3words says it's got a better way to give addresses to every patch on Earth. Now Sony agrees.

 "What3words have solved the considerable problem of entering a precise location into a machine by voice," said Toshimoto Mitomo, a Sony senior vice president, in a statement.
 "The dramatic rise in voice-activated systems calls for a simple voice geocoder that works across all digital platforms and channels, can be written down and spoken easily."

 Smartphones, Google Maps and turn-by-turn directions have revolutionized transportation from the days of peering at paper maps.
-What3words shows we're not done with the transportation transformation, though.
+What3words shows we're not done with the transportation transformation.

 Details of the Sony's investment weren't disclosed.
 But it's not a first for London-based What3words.
 German carmaker Daimler took a 10 percent stake in the What3words in 2018 and now uses its technology in its A-Class, B-Class cars.
 Navigation company TomTom and ride-hailing company Cabify plan to enable What3words technology, too, the company said.